 Memotech MTX512 – Weird Science (1985)

 Two high school computer nerds develop a program on a Memotech MTX512.
 This program was built to create a perfect woman in this 1980s sci-fi comedy.
 After infiltrating a government security system and a lightning strike, one of the more famous movie computers creates a woman.
-That woman was Kelly LeBrock, an actress that most guys can only dream of.
+That woman was Kelly LeBrock, an actress most guys can only dream of.

 Red Queen – Resident Evil (2002)